Patternslib/Patterns/docs/styleguide.md

 });
 ```

+The only exception to this rule are trivial functions that do not call any
+other functions, such as functions passed to Array.filter or Array.forEach.

 Pattern methods must always be named, and the name should be prefixed with the
 Pattern with the pattern name to make them easy to recognize.